Saad Awad

-Saad Awad (سعد عوض, born June 7, 1983) is an American mixed martial artist competing in Bellator's lightweight division.
-A professional competitor since 2006, Awad has formerly competed for Strikeforce and King of the Cage.
+Saad Rassam Awad (سعد عوض, born June 7, 1983) is an American mixed martial artist competing in the lightweight division.
+A professional competitor since 2006, Awad has formerly competed for Bellator, Strikeforce and King of the Cage.

 Background

 Born in San Bernardino, California to a Palestinian father and a Brazilian mother, Awad is the fourth eldest of twelve siblings.
 Growing up, Awad competed in soccer and wrestling at Cajon High School and later wrestled for a semester at a junior college.
 Later, Awad stumbled upon mixed martial arts and eventually moved to Las Vegas, Nevada.

 Mixed martial arts career

 Early career

 Awad started his career in 2006.
 He fought mainly for the Costa Rican promotion Titans of the Pentagon and for the Californian promotion Gladiator Challenge.

 For Titans of the Pentagon, he compiled four victories, winning a four-man tournament on the way.

 For Gladiator Challenge, he had his first defeat against Nam Phan on February 16, 2008 at GC 74.
 Despite having lost his GC debut, Awad won the Gladiator Challenge Lightweight Championship against Kyle Olsen on October 25, 2008 at GC 85.